kaltura/DeveloperPortalDocs/documentation/player-sdk/Player-Plugin-Overview.md

 # Player Plugin Overview

-This guide provides an overview of plugins for the Kaltura player.
+This article provides an overview of the plugins for the Kaltura Player.

 ## Introduction
-A plugin for the Kaltura player uses a combination of HTML, JavaScript and/or CSS to somehow customize the player.
+A plugin for the Kaltura Player uses a combination of HTML, JavaScript and/or CSS to somehow customize the player.
 In other words, anything you can do in a web page, you can do in a plugin.

 At a high level, a plugin integrates with the player by listening and emitting events.

-Broadly, plugins can be developed to:
+The plugins can be developed to:

 * Modify default behavior
 * Add functionality
 * Customize appearance

-## Kaltura plugins
+## Kaltura Plugins
 The following are Kaltura supplied plugins:
 [Kaltura Player Plugins](https://vpaas.kaltura.com/documentation/player-sdk/Player-Plugins-in-the-SDK-Supported-plugins#sthash.3a8Dft10.dpbs)

-### How to enable/create a plugin?
+## How to Enable/Create a Plugin

-##### Use of a pre-written plugin
+#### Using an Existing Plugin

-If we want to change/add a plugin the key will start with the plugin name, dot and the plugin attribute.

-Every plugin includes the plugin attirbute which needed in order to enable or disable it.
+1. If you want to change/add a plugin, the key should begin with the plugin name, dot and the plugin attribute.
+Every plugin includes the plugin attributes required for enabling or disabling the plugin.

-In order to add plugin we use the addConfigKey ([iOS](https://github.com/kaltura/player-sdk-native-ios/blob/master/KALTURAPlayerSDK/KPPlayerConfig.h#L57) , [Android](https://github.com/kaltura/player-sdk-native-android/blob/master/playerSDK/src/main/java/com/kaltura/playersdk/KPPlayerConfig.java#L86)) function, First parameter takes the key name and second the value.
+2. In order to add plugin, use the addConfigKey ([iOS](https://github.com/kaltura/player-sdk-native-ios/blob/master/KALTURAPlayerSDK/KPPlayerConfig.h#L57) , [Android](https://github.com/kaltura/player-sdk-native-android/blob/master/playerSDK/src/main/java/com/kaltura/playersdk/KPPlayerConfig.java#L86)) function.
+Note that the first parameter takes the key name and the second takes the value.

 In this example we disabled the loadingSpinner plugin: